imvanzen/imvanzen/README.md

 ## Hi I'm Jakub <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

-I'm Jakub Reczko a Full Stack Web Developer.
-I Spend most of time coding from tutorials and learning from courses top notch features in order to use this knowledge in the future.

 - 🔭 I’m currently working [@MasterBorn](https://www.masterborn.com/)
 - 🌳 I like to surround myself with innovative people with positive mindset and human-like approach to others.
 - 📫 How to reach me: reczko.jakub@gmail.com.